 DisAbility Sports Festival

 The DisAbility Sports Festival started at California State University, San Bernardino (CSUSB) and is held annually in October.
-The FREE 9th annual SoCal DisAbility Sports Festival will be held at CSUSB on Saturday, Oct.
-3rd from 9 a.m. – 3:30 p.m. (on-site registration starts at 8 a.m.).
+The FREE 10th annual SoCal DisAbility Sports Festival will be held at CSUSB on Saturday, Oct.
+1st from 9 a.m. – 3:30 p.m. (on-site registration starts at 8 a.m.).
 The DisAbility Sports Festivals are FREE for people with ANY disability and ANY age.
 Last year, we had 900 participants ages 8 months to 84 years old.
 This year, we expect to have 1000 participants including 100 veterans at the FREE festival.
 Please register fast as spaces will fill.
-Registration is now open, please click on the links below to register:
+Registration is not open yet, but is expected to open in 2 weeks.